We all love movies, but we don’t always have enough time to watch them!

 Increase your learning by watching the movies with a language partner.
 Two heads are better than one, as they say, and that’s true here also.
 If you watch the movies with someone else, you can work together to identify the vocabulary words and discuss the questions together.

 Try to think about the discussion questions as you’re watching the movie.
 Since the movies are short, you can always watch them once and then play them again when you’re ready to answer the questions.
 These short movies cover some important issues, so try answering the questions and sharing your answers.

 If you’re watching the movies by yourself, you can still answer the questions.
 If you feel like writing, try writing a review on IMDb—or you can even start your own blog or website and write movie reviews!
 You can also leave comments under the video on YouTube or Vimeo, find a blog that discusses the short movie or talk about the movie in your English class or with your English-speaking friends.

 FluentU is yet another incredible study tool for English students who love movies.
-FluentU takes real-world videos—like short movies, music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
+It takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.